 The University of Toronto is a global leader in research and teaching.
-We provide diverse and extensive areas of study organized around smaller, intimate learning communities.
+We provide diverse and extensive areas of study organized around intimate learning communities.
 That is what creates an exceptional learning environment for our students.
-Come and customize your education at U of T. Following graduation, join a network of over 500,000 accomplished alumni around the world.
+Customize your education at U of T and join a network of over 560,000 accomplished alumni around the world.

 “I feel as if I have a community, but just a few steps outside and I’m in the heart of the city.
 You certainly don’t feel like you’re alone, you feel like you’re a part of a living system.”